observeinc/aws-sam-apps/DEVELOPER.md

 ### Rapid Development

-To streamline your development workflow and test changes quickly, follow this comprehensive script which sets up the environment and synchronizes code changes to AWS efficiently:
+To mimic the production setup locally, developers can simulate the creation and use of AWS resources like S3 access points and destination URIs.
+This is akin to how our Terraform tests configure the environment, ensuring a seamless transition from development to production.

-### Environment Setup and Initial Deployment
+#### Environment Setup and Initial Deployment

-Set your AWS region and verify your identity:
+First, set your AWS region and verify your identity to ensure you're operating in the correct environment:

 ```sh
 export AWS_REGION=us-east-1
 aws sts get-caller-identity
 ```

-Initialize and apply Terraform configuration:
+Next, initialize and apply the Terraform configuration.
+This step provisions an S3 access point and a destination URI, which are typically provided by Observe in a production setup but will be "faked" for local development:

 ```sh
 pushd integration/modules/setup/run